-Late work for major assignments/projects is assessed a 10% penalty of the grade earned for each calendar day that the work is late.
-Students need to be aware that late penalties are assessed for Saturday and Sunday and school holidays.
-Students may submit the work online to stop the accrual of the late penalty.
-Late work for homework is assessed according to the department's late policy for homework.
-It is the student's responsibility to see that any late work gets to the appropriate teacher; teachers' schedules are available in the main office if a student needs to find out where a teacher is during the school day.
-If a student has multiple tests to make up, she must start the make-up process immediately upon her return to school to get all tests completed within 5 school days of returning to the building.
+Late work for mastery assignments/projects is assessed a 10% penalty of the grade earned for each calendar day that the work is late.
+Late penalties for mastery category assignments will be capped at -50% of the student's earned grade if the assignment is submitted within the current semester.
+Students need to be aware that late penalties accrue on Saturdays, Sundays, and school holidays.
+Students may submit the work online to stop the accrual of late penalties.
+Due to the unique nature of communication and performance courses such as Public Speaking and Acting, teachers of those courses will have additional details in their syllabi regarding late policy expectations.

+For progress category grades, late penalties will be capped at -50% of the student's earned grade if the assignment is submitted within the current unit.
+It is the student's responsibility to see that any late work is submitted to the appropriate teacher; teachers' schedules are available in the main office if a student needs to find out where a teacher is during the school day.